KokoDoko/pixidust/README.md

 # Ruimtegruis

 Game demo using PixiJS, Typescript and OOP.
 The project is compiled using Parcel.

+Check source code in [SRC/TS](https://github.com/KokoDoko/pixidust/tree/main/src/ts)

 - Classes
 - Animation with Game Loop